jeroenflvr/aws-counter/README.md

 ## Introduction
 **Limited to using an aws profile, for now.**

 Counts objects and total object size in a given bucket.
+Using delimiter, each request is limited to a single prefix, recursive and async.

 ## Usage